clifordjoshy/clifordjoshy.github.io/content/posts/college-retrospect/index.md

 {{<image src="stickers.jpeg" height="300px">}}

 Collecting these stickers was like a side-quest for me throughout college.
 Over the span of my final year in college, I managed to attend and participate in enough events to fill up my laptop with stickers, each of which bring back unique memories.
-I don't know if this laptop will make it for another 10 years (silent prayer to the ThinkPad gods🙏), but here lies the proof that I finished my quest!
+I don't know if this laptop will make it another 10 years (silent prayer to the ThinkPad gods🙏), but here lies the proof that I finished my quest!

 ## SSL